onerishabh/data-ingestion-orchestration/README.md

 The entire application has three `AWS Cloudformation` stacks: `DataIngestionInfraStack`, `LoadTesterInfraStack`, `MonitorLoadStack`.
 All three cloudformation stacks are deployed to `AWS` using [`AWS Cloud Development Kit`](https://aws.amazon.com/cdk/).

 This `cdk` application is a `Java` based.
 Make sure `node`, `aws-cdk`, `aws-cli`, `java`, `mvn` are installed on software release machine.

+# Future Plans
+- [ ] Add a new Github Action that waits for a specifc amount of time after execution of aws-deploy and then tears down the LoadTesterInfraStack automatically.
+After all, the load testing is done only for a period of time.
+Current, this tear down process is manual.

+- [ ] If only one of `email` or `pincode` is accpeted, then send the input to the admin asking for approval of the data point.
+This involves a callback state in Stepfunction.
+The statemachine waits until the callback is completed.
+The wait for callback can be anywhere upto 1 year for standard workflows.

+- [ ] A good first issue would be to update [pinger.sh](load_testing/pinger.sh) to input random but valid data points.
+The data points can be generated in same shell script using regex.
+Please feel free to contact me about more details on this.

+- [ ] Alternatively, an `AWS Kinsesis DataStream` can be setup to put `AWS DynamoDB Table` under load testing.
+New code for for iac of kinesis data stream should be added in [LoadTesterInfraStack.java](data_ingestion_infra/src/main/java/com/myorg/LoadTesterInfraStack.java)